 Taking a break.
 Photo Credit: Caitlin Scettrini

 May is prime hiking time in the Shasta Cascade region around Redding, where Mount Shasta (14,161 feet) and Mount Lassen (10,463 feet) rise like giant snow cones from the rugged landscape.
 Redding calls itself the Trail Capital of California and for good reason, as more than 100 miles of trails can be found within a short radius.
-For something new, try a four-mile trek on the Mule Mountain Pass Trail, which starts in a very picturesque Bureau of Land Management preserve and climbs 700 feet over the Shasta Divide into Whiskeytown National Recreation Area.
+For something new, try a four-mile trek on Mule Ridge and Swasey Trails, which starts in a very picturesque Bureau of Land Management preserve and climbs 700 feet over the Shasta Divide into Whiskeytown National Recreation Area.

 Whiskeytown is one of few tracts managed by the National Park Service land where dogs are allowed on dirt trails, and its entire 70-mile hiking network is yours and Fido’s to explore.